 The three most common types of respite care

 In-home respite brings a trained caregiver to the family home so the primary caregiver can step away for a few hours without moving the care recipient.
-Adult day programs in Colorado Springs function as structured daily respite — a participant attends five days a week, and the family caregiver has reliable daytime hours back.
+Adult day programs in Colorado Springs function as structured daily respite — a participant attends the center on weekdays and the family caregiver has reliable daytime hours back.
 Short-term residential respite places a loved one in a care facility for a defined period — typically a few days to a few weeks — while a caregiver travels, recovers from illness, or simply resets.
-Each type serves a different caregiving situation, and many families use a combination over time.
+Each type serves a different caregiving situation, and many families use a combination over time as needs evolve.

 How adult day care functions as daily respite in Colorado Springs